TakudzwaMike/africut-biltong/README.md

 ## Architecture

-This application follows a **three-tier layered architecture** (Controller → Service → Repository → Database) to ensure separation of concerns, maintainability, and testability.
+This application follows a **three-tier layered architecture** (Controller → Service → Repository → Database) to ensure separation of concerns, maintainability, and testability

 ### Layered Architecture